pavel-odintsov/fastnetmon/SECURITY.md

 | 1.1.2   | :x:                |
 | 1.1.1   | :x:                |

-Debian, Ubuntu and FreeBSD packages in their official repositories have their own security policies.
+Debian, Ubuntu, Fedora, FreeBSD packages in their official repositories have their own security policies.

 ## Reporting a Vulnerability

-To report vulkhnerability please use this interface https://support.fastnetmon.com/hc/en-gb/requests/new We gurantee initial feedback in 48 hours.
+To report vulkhnerability please use this interface https://support.fastnetmon.com/hc/en-gb/requests/new We guarantee initial feedback in 48 hours.